Yetics/armkit/README.md

 Use the `armkit` command-line toolkit to interact with your project:

- * `armkit deploy`: deploys your app into an AWS account
+ * `armkit deploy`: deploys your app into an Azure account
- * `armkit synth`: synthesizes an AWS CloudFormation template for your app
+ * `armkit synth`: synthesizes an Azure CloudFormation template for your app
  * `armkit diff`: compares your app with the deployed stack

 For a detailed walkthrough, see the [tutorial] in the Azure CDK [Developer Guide].